customgento/docs/pages/tier-prices-for-configurable-products-m2.md

 The installation procedure highly depends on your setup.
 In any case, you should use a version control system like git and test the installation on a development system.
 If you are using composer (you should!) and downloaded the extension from the Marketplace or have set up your own composer repository, we recommend installing via composer.

-### Installing Via Composer
+### Composer Installation
-- `composer require customgento/module-configurable-tier-prices-m2`
+1. `composer require customgento/module-configurable-tier-prices-m2`
-- `bin/magento module:enable CustomGento_ConfigurableTierPrices`
+2. `bin/magento module:enable CustomGento_ConfigurableTierPrices`
-- `bin/magento setup:upgrade`
+3. `bin/magento setup:upgrade`
-- `bin/magento setup:di:compile`
+4. `bin/magento setup:di:compile`
-- `bin/magento cache:flush`
+5. `bin/magento cache:flush`

-### Installing Manually
+### Manual Installation
-- unzip the downloaded files
+1. unzip the downloaded files
-- create the directory `app/code/CustomGento/ConfigurableTierPrices/`: `mkdir -p app/code/CustomGento/ConfigurableTierPrices/`
+2. create the directory `app/code/CustomGento/ConfigurableTierPrices/`: `mkdir -p app/code/CustomGento/ConfigurableTierPrices/`
-- copy the unzipped files to the newly created directory `app/code/CustomGento/ConfigurableTierPrices/`
+3. copy the unzipped files to the newly created directory `app/code/CustomGento/ConfigurableTierPrices/`
-- `bin/magento module:enable CustomGento_ConfigurableTierPrices`
+4. `bin/magento module:enable CustomGento_ConfigurableTierPrices`
-- `bin/magento setup:upgrade`
+5. `bin/magento setup:upgrade`
-- `bin/magento setup:di:compile`
+6. `bin/magento setup:di:compile`
-- `bin/magento cache:flush`
+7. `bin/magento cache:flush`

 ## Configuration
 You find the settings under Stores > Configuration > Sales > Sales > Tier Prices For Configurable Products.